learntoswim/material-components-ios/components/Buttons/README.md

 ### Text button example

-To achieve a text button use the text button theming method on the MDCButton theming extension.
-To access the theming extension see the [Theming section](#theming).
+Text buttons are implemented by [MDCButton](https://material.io/develop/ios/components/buttons/api-docs/Classes/MDCButton.html).
+To use a text button use the text button theming method on the MDCButton theming extension.
+For more information on theming extensions see the [Theming section](#theming).

 <!--<div class="material-code-render" markdown="1">-->
 #### Swift